Patrick Combs: Early life and education

 Combs was raised in Bend, Oregon by a single mother with his older brother Mike Combs.
 His mother was a nurse until she lost her job after a back injury.
 The family lived in poverty in a trailer on a single income with support in part by a local church.
-Combs would take odd jobs to help, including picking strawberries and running daily a paper route.
+Combs would take odd jobs to help, including picking strawberries and running a daily paper route.
 He attended Lewis & Clark College starting in 1984, and graduated San Francisco State University in 1989 with a Bachelor of Arts.

+At 26, he left his corporate job to help students succeed and tested videogames for Electronic Arts to support himself.
+By 28, he was a published author, a well-known college speaker, and had a Fortune 100 sponsorship to visit the top 100 schools in America.

 Author

-In 1992 Combs began writing his first book which became his national bestseller, Major in Success.
-The book, which was published by Ten Speed Press and is distributed by Random House, is currently being distributed in its fifth edition.
+In 1992 Combs began writing his first book Major in Success.
+The book was published by Ten Speed Press and is distributed by Random House.

 As a companion to his live one-man stage show, Man 1 Bank 0, in 2010 Combs wrote a novelization of it.

 Speaker

-Combs has made speeches and hosted seminars across the United States and abroad regarding a variety of motivational topics.
+Combs has made speeches in the United States and abroad regarding a variety of motivational topics.